AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 	<bizLocation>urn:epc:id:sgln:01000.0011454.0</bizLocation>
 </ObjectEvent>
 ```
 - **Transformation**: it is an event of type "Transformation event".
-It is captured when a set of objects is transformed ot new objets.
+It is captured when a set of objects is transformed to new objets.
 An example of this event is the transformation of "Iron Ore" to "Steel".
 Listing 3 is an example of a transformation event.
 The bizStep is "producing".

 **Listing 3:**
 ```xml